ml31415/numpy-groupies/README.md

 # np.isfortran(x): True
 ```

-* Use a custom function to generate some strings.
-(Form 1)
+Use a custom function to generate some strings.
 ```python
 group_idx = array([1, 0,  1,  4,  1])
 a = array([12.0, 3.2, -15, 88, 12.9])